Domestic Violence Support Services: in Clarendon county |Safe Harbor Clarendon

-Safe Harbor Clarendon is committed to survivors of domestic violence in Manning, SC.
+Safe Harbor Clarendon is committed to survivors of domestic violence in Manning, South Carolina.
 We support, empower, and restore hope to help rebuild lives.
 Join us in creating a safer community.

 Upcoming Events in the community will be posted here